The Soul Star ⭐️ The Great Void

 Painting: Screen with landscape, vor 1714, Katalog, Kan`o Tsunenobu, from Wikimedia (cropped and coloured by RYC).
 Poem by Yang Shen, from this source.
 On this distant journey I mourn Master Qu Yuan. / With long flowing tears I grieve the banished immortal. / Although I’ve traveled even farther, / Across a thousand years, our tears are just the same.

-Some Antiguan poets were practical and wrote about making omelettes and watching their children grow.
-Yet most of them were mystic structuralists in search of the most vast and perplexing structure on which to hang their ideas.
-The originator of Mystical Structuralism, Ezroza Spinesson, said that if literary structure was an arch, it was an arch “through which gleams an untravelled world whose margins fade for ever and forever when I move.”
-Or it was an arch that pulsed blue and purple, green and black, lemon and tangerine.
-Or it was an arch that disappeared, only to reappear in ten thousand years, to finally make its clearest statement at the exact moment it disappeared forever.
+The founder of Mystical Structuralism, Ezroza Spinesson, said that literature was a doorway that travelled with you, opening itself every time you stepped up to something new.
+The door might appear to be closed, but it would open the moment you imagined yourself on the other side.
+In this sense it was like Tennyson’s arch “through which gleams an untravelled world whose margins fade for ever and forever when I move.”
+Spinesson wrote that literature could also be an arch that pulsed blue and purple, green and black, lemon and tangerine.
+Or it disappeared, only to reappear in ten thousand years.
+In any case, it would make its clearest statement at the exact moment it disappeared forever.

 Antiny often felt nostalgic for his home planet, for the surge of the cobalt pulse that reanimated his body every 400 years.
 He missed the cycle, in and out of existence, that gave his life a chronological sense for the past three billion years.
 He often wondered if he had made a mistake by travelling into the unknown.
 Maybe the problem wasn’t the road not taken, but rather the act of taking the road.
 Or perhaps he was just realizing that there was nothing out there for him.
 Or, as Yang Shen put it,